sahadesign/django_project/README.md

 # django_project

-The website is currently down due to a bug encounterred in the comment section.
+The website is currently down due to a bug encountered in the comment section.